loz-hpc-linux/sysadmin/README.md

 sibling nodes on the same blade

-The environment variables allow subsequent scripts to operate without repeatedly resolving infrastructure relationships.
+These variables allow other scripts to operate without repeatedly resolving infrastructure relationships.

 2. Inspect Scheduler and Platform State

-Next, the operator checks whether the node appears healthy from the perspective of the scheduler and platform management layer.
+Check whether the node appears healthy from both the scheduler and system management perspective.

 ./status_checker.sh